Burton Snowboards: Company overview

 Burton is now the second-largest snowboard manufacturer in the US; and its products are marketed worldwide in over 4,348 stores, 1,536 of which are in the United States.
-In 2003, Burton allowed several online companies to sell Burton products over the internet.
+In 2003, Burton allowed several online companies to sell its products online.
 For years, Burton products had been available only through local stores; but the company felt that an online presence would allow buyers to have an alternate way to buy Burton products, instead of having to turn to another brand.

-As well as selling Burton products, Burton stores sell several sub-brands which focus on specific market niches.
+In addition to selling Burton products, Burton stores also sell several sub-brands that focus on specific market niches.
 These sub-brands include Anon Optics (snowboard goggles, eyewear, and helmets), Analog (outerwear), and Gravis (footwear, now defunct).
 In 2005, Four Star Distribution sold four of its snowboard brands to Burton: Forum Snowboarding, Jeenyus, Foursquare, and Special Blend.
 Burton also owned surfboard manufacturer Channel Islands, but sold the brand in 2020.

-The Burton line is split into four categories: freeride, for a big mountain ride; freestyle, for a versatile ride; park, for freestyle disciplines such as half-pipe and slopestyle; and carving, for carving down the sides of mountains.
-Each of these categories has different levels of performance and price.
+The Burton line is split into four categories: freeride, for big-mountain riding; freestyle, for a versatile ride; park, for freestyle disciplines such as halfpipe and slopestyle; and carving, for carving down the sides of mountains.
+Each of these categories has different performance and price levels.
 In 2009, Burton's line included 61 snowboards in men's, women's, and youth models.
 Board prices range from $300 to $1,500.

 In February 2008, Burton acquired DNA Distribution, which includes the skateboard brands Alien Workshop, Habitat Skateboards, and Reflex.

-In 2008, the snowboard equipment industry had grown to be worth $487 million.
+In 2008, the snowboard equipment industry was worth $487 million.
 Burton had 40% to 70% of these sales, depending on the category.
 The average age of employees was 30.